Ed Flynn (politician): Political ideology

-Political analysis about Flynn
+Flynn is a member of the Democratic Party.
+He is regarded to be one of the more politically moderate members of the Boston City Council.
+He has sometimes been regarded as a critic of Mayor Wu, although he has also at times spoken in praise of her.
+In October 2024, Catherine Carlock and Niki Griswold of The Boston Globe referred to Flynn as being a "sharp critic of Wu".
+Flynn's politics have additionally been described as conservative-leaning and pro-police.

 In March 2022, in advance of the vote for president of the City Council, reporter Danny McDonald wrote a profile on Flynn for The Boston Globe.
-In the profile, he opined that, "you’d have a hard time crafting a figure more emblematic of Boston’s old power structure" than Flynn, noting that Flynn was white, middle ageed, Irish Catholic, a Boston native, and a political heir.
-McDonald noted that these were attribute that had, for a long time, been characteristics of a large share of past Boston City Councils.
+In the profile, he opined that, "you'd have a hard time crafting a figure more emblematic of Boston's old power structure" than Flynn, noting that Flynn was white, middle aged, Irish Catholic, a Boston native, and a political scion.
+McDonald noted that these were attributes that had, for a long time, been characteristics of a large share of past Boston City Council members.
 He opined that this posed an interesting contrast with the reality that the Boston City Council had seen its membership rapidly diversify over the past several elections.
-McDoanld also opined that Flynn's representation of the city's "old power structure" contrasted with the "new power structure" that he believed that Boston had embraced, which he argued had been emblemized by the 2021 election of, "an unabashedly progressive mayor, Michelle Wu, and a historically diverse council that continues to tack to the left".
+McDoanld also opined that Flynn's representation of the city's "old power structure" contrasted with the "new power structure" that he believed that Boston had embraced, which he argued had been emblemized by the 2021 election of, "an unabashedly progressive mayor, Michelle Wu, and a historically diverse council that continues to tack to the left."
 McDonald also characterized Flynn as an individual that generally sought to avoid media attention, preferring that the media instead focus their attention on his City Council colleagues.

+In 2024, Flynn endorsed his council colleague Erin Murphy's unsuccessful campaign in the Democratic primary for clerk of the Suffolk Supreme Judicial Court.
+The election was described as serving as a prominent proxy battle the city's progressive politicians and its city's more conservative "old guard", with many prominent progressives endorsing the victorious Allison Cartwright and many prominent practitioners of more conservative "old-school" Boston politics endorsing Murphy.
+The election was also described as being was also described as serving as a proxy battle between Mayor Wu's allies and her critics: with Wu and several allies endorsing Cartwright, and several Wu critics endorsing Murphy.